rajmunkhan/basic-portfolio-template/README.md

 We ♥ Contributors!

-You can solve issues or code an implementation of bubble sort in an language that isn't already implemented in the repository yet.
+You can solve issues or create issues to enhance the look of this template.

 To ensure your contributions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/rajmunkhan/basic-portfolio-template/blob/master/CONTRIBUTING.md)